 "Then, when I saw what Leslie did, I thought, that's it!" continues Kimball.
-"Up to that point, my horse had been subject to pressure and release?he'd never had a chance to say ?no' to anything.
+"Up to that point, my horse had been subject to pressure and release, and he'd never had a chance to say 'no' to anything.
 His voice had been silenced."
 Kimball compares the situation to a marriage in which all you can do is obey, with no chance of initiating anything of your own.

 Desmond says horses do have a deep-rooted desire to please.